kubermatic/kubeone/docs/quickstart-azure.md

 to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and two worker nodes.
+As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and one worker node.

 ### Prerequisites